 If you cannot recall both of your login emails, please Contact us for further assistance.

-The link in my email doesn't work
+Why does the link in my email not work?

 Links in emails can often be blocked by the security settings of your email client, such as Outlook or Apple Mail.
 Normally, there is an option at the top of the email to allow links or pictures from this address.
 If there isn't, there is most likely a security setting that must be changed in your email client.